troystribling/SimpleFutures/README.md

 The methods supported by Future, Promise, FutureStream and StreamPromise methods fall into four categories.
 Those that complete and create the future, callbacks, combinators and for-comprehensions.
 The following sections will describe each category and provide examples.

-# Completing and Creating
+# <a name="completing_creating">Completing and Creating</a>

-Completing a future is synonymous with writing the result the Future&lt;T&gt; instance is immutable so publicly it is read only.
+Completing a future is synonymous with writing the result.
+The Future&lt;T&gt; instance is immutable so publicly it is read only.
 If an attempt is made to complete a completed future a SimpleFuturesException is raised.
 The Future&lt;T&gt; methods used to create and and read the completion status are,

 ```swift
 // true if future is completed